x95castle1/docs-tap/install-components.md

     To use secure HTTPS connections, you must have access to a wildcard SSL certificate for the domain under which you want to host the workshops.
 You cannot use a self-signed certificate.

-    Wildcard certificates can be created using letsencrypt <https://letsencrypt.org/>_.
+    You can create wildcard certificates using letsencrypt <https://letsencrypt.org/>_.
-    After you have the certificate, you can define the `certificate` and `privateKey` properties under the `ingressSecret` property to specify the certificate on the configuration yaml.
+    After you have the certificate, you can define the `certificate` and `privateKey` properties under the `ingressSecret` property to specify the certificate on the configuration YAML.

 1. Any ingress routes created use the default ingress class.
-If you have multiple ingress class types available, and you need to override which is used, define the `ingressClass` property in `learning-center-config.yaml` **before deploying any workshop**:
+If you have multiple ingress class types available, and you need to override which is used, define the `ingressClass` property in `learning-center-config.yaml` as in this example:

     ```
     ingressClass: contour
     ```

+    If you have multiple ingress controllers, ensure you select the correct one.
+    For example, Cloud Native Runtimes (CNR) deploys two ingress controllers.
+    In this case you use `contour-external` for Learning Center as in this example:

+    ```
+    ingressClass: contour-external
+    ```

 1. Install Learning Center Operator by running:

-    **Remember to change the 0.x.x version**
     ```
-    tanzu package install learning-center --package-name learningcenter.tanzu.vmware.com --version 0.x.x -f learning-center-config.yaml
+    tanzu package install learning-center --package-name learningcenter.tanzu.vmware.com --version 1.0.14-build.1 -f learning-center-config.yaml
     ```

-    The command above will create a default namespace in your Kubernetes cluster called `learningcenter`, and the operator along with any required namespaced resources is created in it.
+    This command creates a default namespace in your Kubernetes cluster called `educates`, and the operator along with any required namespaced resources is created in it.
     A set of custom resource definitions and a global cluster role binding are also created.
+    The list of resources you see being created are:

+    ```
+    customresourcedefinition.apiextensions.k8s.io/workshops.training.eduk8s.io created
+    customresourcedefinition.apiextensions.k8s.io/workshopsessions.training.eduk8s.io created
+    customresourcedefinition.apiextensions.k8s.io/workshopenvironments.training.eduk8s.io created
+    customresourcedefinition.apiextensions.k8s.io/workshoprequests.training.eduk8s.io created
+    customresourcedefinition.apiextensions.k8s.io/trainingportals.training.eduk8s.io created
+    serviceaccount/eduk8s created
+    customresourcedefinition.apiextensions.k8s.io/systemprofiles.training.eduk8s.io created
+    clusterrolebinding.rbac.authorization.k8s.io/eduk8s-cluster-admin created
+    deployment.apps/eduk8s-operator created
+    ```

     You can check that the operator deployed successfully by running:

     ```
-    kubectl get all -n learningcenter
+    kubectl get all -n educates
     ```

     The Pod for the operator should be marked as running.

-## <a id='install-portal-proc'></a> Procedure to install the Self-Guided Tour Training Portal and Workshop
+### <a id='install-portal-proc'></a> Procedure to install the Self-Guided Tour Training Portal and Workshop

 To install the Self-Guided Tour Training Portal and Workshop: